planetmercury/mercury-challenge/README.md

 # mercury-challenge
 Public Repository for the IARPA Mercury Challenge.
 Challenge participants should follow this repository to receive notices of code updates and other release information.
 The files in this directory are provided for IARPA’s Mercury Challenge.
 You can learn about the challenge and register to compete at https://iarpa.gov/challenges/mercury.html.
+The discussion forum for the Challenge can be found at <http://apps.topcoder.com/forums//?module=ThreadList&forumID=630604> (login required.)

 ## Software
 ### Official Scoring